Which donations are eligible to be matched by NewsMatch?

 • For merchandise sales, subscriptions, or ticket sales, the portion of the transaction that is considered tax-deductible is eligible for the match.
 This is typically calculated by the amount contributed minus the fair market value of the sale item.

-• Donations that are made by individuals, not businesses or other organizations.
+• Donations made by individuals, not businesses or other organizations.
 Those made through donor-advised funds, family foundations, or other vehicles are eligible to be matched if they can reasonably be seen as coming from a single individual supporting your work.
 In general, donations made by businesses or institutions where an individual cannot be named are not eligible for the match.

 • When reporting donations, gifts may either be counted towards your NewsMatch dollar-for-dollar match or as additional (or “local”) match funds, but not both.
 For example, if a donor contributes $500 to match donations you receive, their gift would be considered a “local match” and could not be reported as a gift to be matched by NewsMatch.